The Benefits of Camp Schools with Students (Part 3)

 “Vertical schooling and learning transformations in curriculum research: points and counterpoints in outdoor education and sustainability.”
 Son Truong, et al (pp 181-186)

-* About the Author: Andrew has been actively involved in the youth & community development and outdoor adventure industries over the past 38 years.
+* About the Author: Andrew has been actively involved in the youth & community development and outdoor adventure industries for nearly 4 decades.
 He has also managed several businesses in the outdoor adventure tourism industry including: the Western Venture wilderness-experience program, Corporate Adventure Training, Wilderness Ventures, the Outdoor Adventure Network, Outdoor Gear Australia and he is also a senior outdoor instructor, rafting river guide, and workplace trainer & assessor with the WYLD Camps Project - a wilderness youth leadership development project that works with 'at-risk' children & youth and their families in Western Australia.

 Interested?
 Want to read more of our articles like 'How To Become an Outdoor Adventure Guide', or perhaps more about the ongoing safety and risk management issues sadly lacking on the island of Bali?
 Check out more at the bottom of our blog page HERE